-According to GlobalData, Canada is the world’s twelfth-largest producer of copper, with output of 530kt in 2022, down by 3.79% on 2021.
+According to GlobalData, Canada is the world’s twelfth-largest producer of copper in 2022, with output down by 3.79% on 2021.
 Over the five years to 2021, production from Canada decreased by a CAGR of 2.02% and is expected to rise by a CAGR of 3% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Copper Mining to 2026 report.
 Buy the report here.

 Leading producers of copper in Canada are Teck Resources, Vale, Glencore, Taseko Mines, Centerra Gold and Newcrest Mining.
-Teck Resources's output was 124.99kt in 2021, up by 4% on 2020.
-Vale produced 94.40kt, a decrease of 18%, and output from Glencore was 60.34kt, a decrease of 5% on the previous year.
+During 2020-2021, Teck Resources's output was up by 4%, Vale's output decreased by 18%, while output from Glencore decreased by 5%.

 For more detailed analysis of global copper mining, buy the report here.